iotbuilds/yafs-drl-iiot-edge-fog-cloud-offloading/README.md

 ![YAFS logo](https://github.com/acsicuib/YAFS/raw/master/docs/_static/yafs_logo.png)

-YAFS (Yet Another Fog Simulator) is a simulator tool based on Python of architectures such as: [Fog Computing](https://en.wikipedia.org/wiki/Fog_computing) ecosystems for several analysis regarding with the placement of resources, cost deployment, network design, ...
-[IoT environments](https://en.wikipedia.org/wiki/Internet_of_things) are the most evident fact of this type of architecture.
-YAFS is published at [IEEE](https://ieeexplore.ieee.org/document/8758823).
+YAFS (Yet Another Fog Simulator) is a Python-based simulator for architectures such as [Fog Computing](https://en.wikipedia.org/wiki/Fog_computing) ecosystems.
+It supports multiple types of analysis related to resource placement, deployment cost, network design, and more.
+[IoT environments](https://en.wikipedia.org/wiki/Internet_of_things) are the most common example of this type of architecture.
+YAFS is published in [IEEE](https://ieeexplore.ieee.org/document/8758823).

-The **highlights** points of YAFS are:
+The **highlighted features** of YAFS are:
-* **Dynamic topology:** entities and network links can be created or removed along the simulation.
+* **Dynamic topology:** entities and network links can be created or removed during the simulation.
-* **Dynamic creation of messages sources:** sensors can generate messages from different point access along the simulation.
+* **Dynamic creation of message sources:** sensors can generate messages from different access points during the simulation.
-* And for hence, the **placement allocation algorithm** and **the orchestration algorithm,** that are extended by the user, can run along the simulation.
+* **Placement and orchestration during runtime:** the **placement allocation algorithm** and **orchestration algorithm**, which are extended by the user, can be executed while the simulation is running.
-* The **topology of the network** is based on [Complex Network theory](https://en.wikipedia.org/wiki/Complex_network).
-Thus, the algorithms can obtain more valuable indicators from topological features.
+* **Network topology based on Complex Network theory:** the **topology of the network** is based on [Complex Network theory](https://en.wikipedia.org/wiki/Complex_network).
+Thus, algorithms can obtain more meaningful indicators from topological features.
-* The **results** are stored in a raw format in a nosql database.
-The simpler the format, the easier it is to perform any type of statistics.
+* **Simple, analysis-friendly output:** **results** are stored in a raw format in a NoSQL database.
+The simpler the format, the easier it is to perform any type of statistical analysis.

 YAFS is released under the MIT License.
-However, we would like to know in which project or publication have you used or mentioned YAFS.
+However, we would like to know in which projects or publications you have used or mentioned YAFS.

-**Please consider use this cite when you use YAFS**:
+**Please consider using the following citation when you use YAFS**:

 ```bash
     Isaac Lera, Carlos Guerrero and Carlos Juiz.
 YAFS: A simulator for IoT scenarios in fog computing.
 IEEE Access.
 Vol. 7(1), pages 91745-91758,